This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

-It can feel overwhelming to face raising a child newly diagnosed with cerebral palsy.
-You don’t yet know how extensive your child’s disabilities will be, what treatments will cost, and whether your child will even be independent or mobile.
+It can feel overwhelming to face raising a child diagnosed with cerebral palsy.
+You don’t yet know how extensive your child’s disabilities will be, what treatments will cost and whether your child will even be independent or mobile.
 There are also financial and legal decisions to be made, now and in the future.

-One of the most important ways in which a Nevada cerebral palsy lawyer can help is to take some of this pressure off your shoulders.
+One of the most critical ways a Nevada cerebral palsy lawyer can help is to take some of this pressure off your shoulders.
 The right lawyer will have the knowledge and experience to guide you and help you make decisions.

 A school, for instance, may not be adhering to the individualized education plan developed for your child.
 A lawyer will help ensure that it is followed.
 Your lawyer can ensure that your child’s rights to accessible air travel and public transportation are not denied.

 The lawyer you choose to trust with your legal needs can be your guide throughout your child’s life.
-This legal expert can help you draft important legal documents regarding your child’s care, for instance, or help you establish a trust or conservatorship.
+This legal expert can help you draft critical legal documents regarding your child’s care, for instance, or help you establish a trust or conservatorship.

 Finding the Best Nevada Cerebral Palsy Lawyer

 Look for a law firm or lawyer with experience working with families like yours.
-Start with the state bar association to search for a lawyer with the right specialty, or check with community groups that assist disabled people.
+Start with the state bar association to search for a lawyer with the right specialty or check with community groups that assist disabled people.
 These groups can help you find a lawyer with the right experience.

 Nevada Medical Malpractice Laws and Disability Rights

 Malpractice laws may be most important to you as you try to determine why your child developed cerebral palsy.
-The laws vary by state and can be confusing.
+The requirements vary by state and can be confusing.
 In Nevada, for instance, you have three years from when the medical negligence occurred to file a lawsuit.

 Unfortunately, Nevada law also caps how much money you can recover in non-economic damages.
 Your child is limited to just $350,000 for intangible costs like the pain, suffering, and lack of independence caused by medical negligence.